m-argan/database_project/README.md

 At this point, the web application will be usable and viewable through the link, ```http://your_ip_address/repo_name/html/src```.
 Replace 'your_ip_address' with your external IP address and 'repo_name' with the name of the link you made that redirects Apache to the repository's html folder.

 And then you are done!

+## Navigating the Repository

+The repository is organized with SQL files and test files at the topmost level, as these are the files that may most immediately be subject to editing by future developers.
+Prepared statements, however, are in a folder, for organizational convenience.

+The "html" folder contains PHP files which are used to construct the web application.
+Test files are organized into the sub-folder, "test."

 ## Acknowledgments